BidMath/fluent-plugin-buffer-event_limited/README.md

 # fluent-plugin-buffer-event_limited

+This gem is a mutation of the [fluent-plugin-buffer-lightening](https://github.com/tagomoris/fluent-plugin-buffer-lightening) buffer plugin by [tagomoris](https://github.com/tagomoris).

 [Fluentd](http://fluentd.org) buffer plugin on memory to flush with many types of chunk limit methods:
   * events count limit in chunk